top of page

 The pelvic floor helps to prevent leakage of urine, stool and prevents gas to escape at inappropriate times.

-The following list outlines pelvic floor dysfunction, as well as other structural factors that can lead to constipation:
+The following list outlines different factors that can play a role in pelvic floor dysfunction, as well as other structural factors that can lead to constipation:

 Poor pelvic floor muscle coordination (dyssynergia)